quicwg/wg-materials/interim-17-10/minutes.md

 Dmitri: connections in TCP can last forever

-Roberto: Most impls tell you when the conn closes
+Roberto: Most implementations tell you when the conn closes

 Christian: Nat timeouts differ for TCP.